 Skip advert

 Advertisement - Article continues below

-Plug-in hybrids might sound like the best of both worlds, but things aren’t quite as simple as they seem.
-Because plug-in hybrids effectively have two powertrains, one petrol and one electric, PHEVs can be heavy and more expensive to buy compared to a pure ICE car.
+Plug-in hybrids might sound like the best of both worlds but as they have two powertrains, one petrol and one electric, they can be heavy and more expensive to buy compared to a pure ICE car.

-This extra weight of the battery pack negatively impacts fuel economy when the battery runs flat and you’re just using the ICE engine.
+This extra weight also negatively impacts fuel economy when the battery runs flat and you’re just using the ICE engine.
 This, alongside the higher starting prices means that plug-in hybrid tech tends to be offered in larger cars.

+Skip advert